 First, Clio’s full name is … not Clio.
 It’s Claire Caroline Wren.
 Her first name has been written in stone since before my husband and I tied the knot, as part of the Great Naming Compromise of 2001.
 (Other couples sign pre-nups.
 We agreed that our firstborn son would receive his father’s name, our firstborn daughter my mother’s name.
 Given that he likes Emily and I prefer Callixto, this was no small agreement.)

 But it wasn’t quite that easy.
-My father-in-law was born Aleksander in Cracow, Poland.
+My father-in-law was born Aleksander in Poland.
 Did we preserve the Polish spelling?
 He’d dropped it when he became a US citizen, feeling it was better to Americanize his name.
 So we used Alexander on his birth certificate.
-I didn’t settle on Alexei as his nickname until he was a few months old and this was a HUGE mistake as your child ends up with multiple names – in our son’s case, he answers to at least four – sometimes all on the same day.
+I struggled with a nickname for years.

-My husband veto’d Sasha as too Russian.
-I latched on to Alexei as authentically Polish – though it should be spelled Aleksey.
+My husband rejected Sasha as too Russian.
+I latched on to Alexei as authentically Polish – or would it be spelled Aleksey?
 I considered spelling it Alexy for a while as a (messy) compromise, but when our toddler became obsessed with ice hockey, it was clear that he’d have to be Alexei.
 As it happens, our son calls himself Aly.
-We’ll see where he settles in a few years – he wanted Alexei on his hockey jersey, which gives me hope that he’ll settle on the name I like.
-But it’s equally possible that he’ll get to school and want to be Alex or Xander or Zane or something I can’t imagine.
-His (Polish) grandparents call him by a diminutive that sounds something like OH loosh – a pet name my husband didn’t even know existed before our son was born.
-I guess that’s a contender, too.
+His grandparents call him by a (Polish) diminutive that sounds something like OH loosh – a pet name my husband didn’t even realize existed before our son was born.

-As for Claire/Clio, I realized quickly that the mistake we made with Alexei was not settling on any one name before he was born.
+As for Claire/Clio, I realized quickly that the mistake we made with our son was not settling on any one name before he was born.
 Calling her Claire was out – it’s a family name on my side, shared by my mother, my great-grandmother and umpteen cousins.
-(Since I call my mother by her first name, this really would complicate things.)
+(After Clio was born, my sister married into a family with even more Clares.)
 And while it’s classic, it’s too tame for my tastes.

-We’d initially considered the nickname Callie but a) it sounds too much like the Name Blob – Kaylie, Halle, etc. – for comfort; b) since my family calls our firstborn Aly, that would just be silly.
-I pushed hard for Coco, but Arthur got more of a “gorilla” than “high fashion” vibe from the name.
+We’d initially considered the nickname Callie but a) it sounds too much like Kaylie and so many popular names; b) since my family calls our firstborn Aly, that would just be silly.
+I pushed hard for Coco, but my husband got more of a “gorilla” than “high fashion” vibe from the name.
 We arrived at Clio and both said “that works!”
 But then we argued about the e versus i spellings for a while.
 Arthur thought the e made more sense, especially since my dear dad had called me Cleopatra.
-But we eventually agreed on Clio, mostly because he didn’t want to talk about it anymore.
+But we eventually agreed on Clio, possibly because he didn’t want to talk about it anymore.

 As for Wren, my younger sister is known as Bird.
 So Wren honors Aunt Bird.
 I’m delighted that I managed to honor two of the most important women in my life with my daughter’s name.

 So back to my daughter – any my darling son – here’s a snapshot of the two of them on her first day home.
-Alexei’s feelings about his little sister are, predictably, mixed, but we’re going to keep her anyway.
+Our firstborn’s feelings about his little sister are, predictably, mixed, but we’re going to keep her anyway.

 There … more than you ever wanted to know, but I’ll admit that I’ve been feeling like I was hiding something by not revealing that Clio wasn’t going on her birth certificate.
 We’ve both fallen in love with the name, and feel it suits her perfectly – if anything, I’m a little sorry that I was so quick to agree back in ’01, but pleased to keep a family name alive, too.